Decentralized-ID/decentralized-id.github.io/README.md

 ### Contact Me for Research Based Content—[infominer.id](https://infominer.id)
 <a href="https://infominer.id"><img src="https://raw.githubusercontent.com/infominer33/infominer33.github.io/master/infominer.png" align="right" width="150" height="140"></a>

-Check out the [Crypto SuperSource Discord Server](https://discord.gg/ahTuPMY), if you'd like to chat or discover other crypto-resources.
+I've collected a ton of other crypto related resources in the [**SuperSource**](https://discord.gg/ahTuPMY) Discord chat server, and I have other repositories similar to this for other topics, beyond identity.
+Have a look around.  —[infominer.id](https://infominer.id)

 **Tips Welcome**